Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 How can I make a round bar?

-For a round bar, you need a square bar with a cross-section that matches the radius of your cutter.
-Example: A round bar with a diameter of 16 mm requires an R8 quarter round cutter and a 16×16 mm strip.
-For R12.7 mm, you need 25.4×25.4 mm (2×12.7 mm).
-This is easier to do on a router table (with pressure device) than freehand with a hand router.
+To create a round rod, you’ll need a square strip whose cross-section matches the radius of your router bit.
+For example: A round rod with a 16 mm diameter requires an R8 quarter-round router bit and a 16×16 mm strip.
+For an R12.7 mm bit, you’ll need a 25.4×25.4 mm strip (2×12.7 mm).
+This is easier to do on a router table with a clamping device than freehand with a hand router.

 What is the correct rounding radius for my workpiece?

-This depends on your desired look and function.
-A small radius (e.g. R2) looks discreet, a larger radius (≥ R5) makes the edge more grippy.
-It is best to test what you like best on a sample piece.
+That depends on the look and function you're going for.
+A small radius (such as R2) looks subtle, while a larger radius (≥ R5) makes the edge easier to grip.
+It's best to test a sample piece to see which one you like best.

-How do I set the correct speed for my milling machine?
+How do I set the correct speed for my router table?

 The maximum speed must never be exceeded (see information on the milling cutter).
 Soft woods can be milled at a lower speed, hard woods often require more power.
 Too high a speed leads to heat and burn marks, too low a speed leads to chipping.
 It is best to try out different settings on a scrap piece.